iraiosub/riboseq-flow/README.md

     - `pca` contains PCA plots and rlog-normalised count tables.
 Only produced if 4 samples or more are analysed.
     - `rust_analysis` contains [`RUST`](https://www.nature.com/articles/ncomms12915) metafootprint analysis, with plots showing the Kullback–Leibler divergence (K–L) profiles stratified by footprint length, using the inferred P-sites.
 - `featurecounts` contains gene-level quantification of the UMI deduplicated alignments to the genome
-- `psites` contains P-sites information, codon coverage and CDS coverage tables, and ribowaltz diagnostic plots:
+- `psites` contains P-sites information, codon coverage and CDS coverage tables, and riboWaltz diagnostic plots:
-    - `psite_offset.tsv.gz` contains P-site offsets for each read-length for all samples
+    - `psite_offset.tsv.gz` P-site offsets for each read-length for all samples
-    - `*psite.tsv.gz` contains sample-specific P-site information for each read
+    - `*psite.tsv.gz` ample-specific P-site information for each read
-    - `ribowaltz_qc` folder containing P-site diagnostic plots generated by RiboWaltz
+    - `ribowaltz_qc` folder containing P-site diagnostic plots generated by riboWaltz
-    - `*.coverage_psite.tsv.gz` contains P-site counts over the CDS of representative transcripts, or over a CDS window excluding a spcified region downstream start codons and upstream stop codons
+    - `*.coverage_psite.tsv.gz` P-site counts over the CDS of representative transcripts, or over a CDS window excluding a spcified region downstream start codons and upstream stop codons
-    - `codon_coverage_psite.tsv.gz` contains codon-level P-site counts for each transcript
+    - `codon_coverage_psite.tsv.gz` codon-level P-site counts for each transcript
-    - `codon_coverage_rpf.tsv.gz` contains codon-level RPF counts for each transcript
+    - `codon_coverage_rpf.tsv.gz` codon-level RPF counts for each transcript
-    - `offset_plot` contains plots that detail P-site assignment using the ribowaltz method
+    - `offset_plot` contains plots that detail P-site assignment using the  method
 - `coverage_tracks` contains track files in BED and bigWig or bedGraph format
-    - `*.bigwig` contains the the UMI deduplicated genome coverage tracks in bigWig format
+    - `*.bigwig` UMI deduplicated genome coverage tracks in bigWig format
-    - `*.bedgraph` contains the the UMI deduplicated genome coverage tracks in bedGraph format
+    - `*.bedgraph` UMI deduplicated genome coverage tracks in bedGraph format
-    - `*.genome.dedup.bed.gz` contains the the UMI deduplicated alignments to the genome in BED format
+    - `*.genome.dedup.bed.gz` UMI deduplicated alignments to the genome in BED format
-    - `*.transcriptome.dedup.bed.gz` contains the the UMI deduplicated alignments to the transcriptomie in BED format
+    - `*.transcriptome.dedup.bed.gz` UMI deduplicated alignments to the transcriptomie in BED format
     - `psite` folder containing BED files with the genomic coordinates and counts of inferred P-sites
-- `ribocutter` contains results of ribocutter run on the pre-processed reads of minimum length defined by user, and minimum length of 23 nt, respectively
+- `ribocutter` contains results of Ribocutter run on the pre-processed reads of minimum length defined by user, and minimum length of 23 nt, respectively
+    - `*.csv` CSV file with the designed oligo sequences, their target sequence, the fraction of the library that each oligo targets and the total fraction of the library targeted by all oligos
+    - `ribocutter.pdf` plot showing the estimated fraction of the library that is estimated to be targeted by the guides designed using Ribocutter
-- `multiqc` contains a MultiQC report summarising the FastQC reports, premapping and mapping logs
+- `multiqc` contains a MultiQC report summarising the FastQC reports, pre-mapping and mapping logs, and summarised ribo-seq QC metrics
 - `pipeline_info` contains the execution reports, traces and timelines generated by Nextflow:
     - `execution_report.html`
     - `execution_timeline.html`